veeneck/averseforbarric/content/illustrations.md

 title: "Illustrations"
 ---

 [Scott Pellico](http://scottpellico.com) was a godsend for this project.
-After a few trial runs with other artists, I was having trouble establish an art direction.
+After a few trial runs with other artists, I was having trouble establishing an art direction.
 My brother, Chris, found Scott for his project.
-Since Chris didn't need Scott full time, he agreed to split his work between the two of us.
+Since Chris didn't need Scott full time, Scott agreed to split his work between the two of us.
 He worked on the project part time for nearly a year starting in 2014.
 Before getting into specific contributions, here is a gallery of some of my favorite Scott creations.

 <div class="my-gallery" itemscope itemtype="http://schema.org/ImageGallery">